8-Day Guided Walking Tour: Cork & Kerry (Ireland Southwest)

 Today's walk starts at the famous Kate Carney’s Cottage and takes us into the Black Valley.
 The valley is a glaciated relic whose retreating glaciers left behind incredible rock formations, a wild and rugged glen, quarry lakes, and small waterfalls.
 This beauty is simply indescribable.

-We will join the famous Kerry Way walking trail that takes us through Derrynahierka Oak Forest, finishing at Galway’s Bridge on the Ring of Kerry.
+We will join the Kerry Way walking trail that takes us through Derrynahierka Oak Forest, finishing at Galway’s Bridge on the Ring of Kerry.

 We will stay overnight in Killarney.